Put a Stop to Nerve Injuries Called Stingers

 Typically, stingers affect only one side of the body, although multiple injuries can affect both sides.
 Pain that occurs simultaneously in both arms after a neck injury may reflect damage to the spinal cord.
 These symptoms need further medical evaluation to address the extent of injury.

-The pain and muscle weakness caused by stingers typically are treated with ice, then with anti-inflammatory medication and heat.
+The pain and muscle weakness caused by stingers typically are treated with ice, then with anti-inflammatory medicine and heat.
 You also need to rest until symptoms go away.
-If the pain lasts more than a few weeks, your doctor may order further tests to assess nerve damage.
+If the pain lasts more than a few weeks, your doctor may order more tests to assess nerve damage.
 You may need a cervical collar to prevent more nerve irritation, traction to relieve pressure on nerves, or injections of cortisone to reduce inflammation.

 You shouldn't play again until: